DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-06-updating-the-service-unavailable-pages.md

 - the page title “Sorry, the service is unavailable – Manage teacher training applications – GOV&#46;UK”
 - the heading “Sorry, the service is unavailable”
 - content telling the user when the service will be available if we know it, for example “You’ll be able to use the service from 3pm on Monday 11 October 2021.”
-- content telling the user to try again later if we do not know when the service will be available
+- content telling the user to try again later if we do not know when the service will be available - this should not usually be the case for planned maintenance
 - content saying that any information the user has entered has not been saved
 - an email address for the user to contact us